nbeaver/why-linux-is-better/readme.rst

 Why is it useful for filenames to include upper and lowercase?

-It has some intuitive appeal;
-it is useful to be able to distinguish between, say, the abbreviation for United State ("US") and the first-person plural objective pronoun ("us").
+It can make filenames more intelligible, such as distinguishing between the abbreviation for United State ("US") and the first-person plural objective pronoun ("us") in paths such as ``/usr/share/X11/locale/en_US.UTF-8/``.

-..
-Talk more?
-E.g. Rob/rob, Job/job, Lot/lot, Miami Marlins vs Miami marlins, Target sale vs target sale, Scrabble/scrabble, drake/Drake

 It also allows more possibilities for filenames, and makes filename comparisons simpler and faster